Arthur P. Davis

-Arthur Paul Davis (November 21, 1904 – April 21, 1996) was an influential, African-American university professor, literary scholar, and the writer and editor of several important critical texts such as The Negro Caravan, The New Cavalcade, and From the Dark Tower: Afro-American Writers 1900–1960.
+Arthur Paul Davis (November 21, 1904 – April 21, 1996) was an influential American university professor, literary scholar, and the writer and editor of several important critical texts such as The Negro Caravan, The New Cavalcade, and From the Dark Tower: Afro-American Writers 1900–1960.
+He was African-American.
 Influenced by the Harlem Renaissance, Davis has inspired many African-Americans to pursue literature and the arts.